siriusctrl/COMP90024-CCC-notes/README.md

 - > [sample Q2 C] What are availability zones in NeCTAR and what restrictions do they impose on NeCTAR Cloud-based application developers?
 [2]
     - availability zone: locations of data centers used to provide logical view of cloud
     - restriction: can't mount volumes to VMs in remote locations.
 If you have computer in Melbourne, you can't have your storage somewhere else in a different availability zone and you can't mount that volume.
+- [2017 Q6] b.
+What are the implications of availability zones with regards to virtual machine instance creation and data volumes offered by NeCTAR?
+[2]
+    - The implications of availability zones with data volumes is that Can’t mount volumes to VMs in remote locations.
+    - Instances (on Nectar) can be created in and availability zone.

 ## Workshop week5: Auto-Deployment -- Ansible
 - Reason for auto-deployment (**comparison**)